A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: An Introduction to Controllable Text Generation and Pre-trained Language Models

 \textbf{Auto-Encoding (AE) Models}: This type of PLMs is constructed based on destroying the input text in some way, such as masking some words of a sentence and then trying to reconstruct the original text.
 Typical examples of this type include BERT, ROBERTA, and ERNIE.
-Because these models aim to build bidirectional encoding representations of the entire sentences, their infrastructures often correspond to the encoder part of the Transformer, which does not require any masking mechanism, and all input can be accessed at each location.
+Because these models aim to build bidirectional encoding representations of the entire sentences, their infrastructures often correspond to the encoder part of Transformer, which does not contain any masked attention mechanism, and all input can be accessed at each location.
 They can then be fine-tuned in downstream tasks and have achieved excellent results.
 The natural applications are sentence classification and sequence labeling, etc., which are more inclined to natural language understanding (NLU) tasks.

-\textbf{Auto-Regressive (AR) Models}: The same as the classical language modeling approach, the main task of AR models is to predict the next word based on what has been read in the text.
-A representative of this type of model is the GPT family.
-Unlike the aforementioned AE language models, the infrastructures of AR are composed of the Transformer's decoder part, and they use a masking mechanism in the training phase so that the attention calculations can only see the content before a word, but not the content after it.
+\textbf{Auto-Regressive (AR) Models}: The main task of AR models is to predict the next word based on what has been read in the text.
+This is the same as the classical language modeling approach.
+A representative of the AR models is the GPT family.
+Unlike the aforementioned AE language models, the infrastructures of AR are composed of the decoder part of Transformer, and a masking mechanism is used in the training phase so that the attention calculations can only see the content before a word.
 While it is possible to fine-tune such a PLM and achieve excellent results on many downstream tasks, it is most natural application is NLG tasks.

-\textbf{Seq2seq Models}: The seq2seq models use both the encoder and decoder of the Transformer for better model flexibility.
-Currently, the most representative models of this type include T5\cite{t5} and mBART\cite{mbart}.
+\textbf{Seq2seq Models}: The sequence-to-sequence (Seq2Seq) models use both the encoder and decoder of Transformer for better model flexibility.
+Currently, the most representative models of this type include T5 \cite{t5} and mBART \cite{mbart}.
 In principle, almost all pre-trained tasks used in AE and AR models can be adapted to the seq2seq models.
 Relevant research~\cite{t5} has found that seq2seq models can achieve better performance.
 Moreover, a seq2seq model unifies the NLU and NLG tasks so that they can be solved under the same framework.
 It can be fine-tuned on a variety of NLG tasks such as translation and summarization, as well as NLU tasks that can be converted into a text2text form~\cite{t5}, including sentence classification, semantic similarity matching, etc.